kaipai-ren/DeePEST-OS/README.md

 - [ts_and_irc](./examples/ts_and_irc): example for transition state optimizations and IRC calculations.

-  > On a laptop with an AMD Ryzen 9 7945HX processor and 48 GB of RAM, running `ts_opt.ipynb` allows transition state optimization of each XYZ structure to finish within ten seconds.
+  > On a laptop with an AMD Ryzen 9 7945HX processor, NVIDIA GeForce RTX 4060, and 48 GB of RAM, running `ts_opt.ipynb` allows transition state optimization of each XYZ structure to finish within ten seconds.

 - [model_training](./examples/model_training): example for training a MACE model.

-  > On a laptop with an AMD Ryzen 9 7945HX processor and 48 GB of RAM, training the model on the example dataset (`demo.xyz`) takes roughly 40 seconds per epoch.
+  > On a laptop with an AMD Ryzen 9 7945HX processor, NVIDIA GeForce RTX 4060, and 48 GB of RAM, training the model on the example dataset (`demo.xyz`) takes roughly 40 seconds per epoch.

 ## Instructions for use